The generating function of planar Eulerian orientations: A bijection

-This corollary will be the key in our enumeration of general Eulerian orientations.
-If we start from a general labelled quadrangulation $Q$, possibly containing faces with only two labels, then we can still apply the duality rule of Figure~\ref{fig:duality} to the map $\Phi_4(Q)$ (carrying labels), with the additional rule that we do not orient an edge that lies between two faces with the same label.
-In this way we obtain a \emm partial, Eulerian orientation, that is, a map in which \emm some, edges are oriented, in such a way that there are as many incoming as outgoing edges at any vertex (Figure~\ref{fig:4-V-partial}).
+If we start from a general labelled quadrangulation $Q$, possibly containing faces with only two labels, then we can still apply the duality rule of Figure~\ref{fig:duality} to the map $\Phi(Q)$ (carrying labels), with the additional rule that we do not orient an edge that lies between two faces with the same label.
+In this way we obtain an Eulerian \emm partial, orientation, that is, a map in which \emm some, edges are oriented, in such a way that there are as many incoming as outgoing edges at any vertex (Figure~\ref{fig:4-V-partial}).

-\begin{Corollary} There is a bijection between quartic Eulerian orientations with $n$ vertices ({in which the root edge is} oriented canonically) and partial Eulerian orientations with $n$ edges (with no orientation requirement on the root edge). \end{Corollary}
+\begin{Corollary} There is a bijection between quartic Eulerian orientations with $n$ vertices ({in which the root edge is} oriented canonically) and Eulerian partial orientations with $n$ edges (with no orientation requirement on the root edge). \end{Corollary}